I, Ashu M. G. Solo, filed the following:

 There were many people at the volunteer appreciation banquet who were not Christian.
 If people wanted to pray before having dinner, people were free to do that on their own according to their own religious beliefs, but when there is a Christian prayer recitation at a municipal government event, that is highly discriminatory.

-I was invited to attend the Volunteer Appreciation Banquet because of my volunteer work for the Cultural Diversity and Race Relations Committee.
+I was invited to attend the volunteer appreciation banquet because of my volunteer work for the Cultural Diversity and Race Relations Committee.
 I didn't volunteer to be subject to Christian indoctrination.

 I joined the Cultural Diversity and Race Relations Committee to fight against discrimination.
 I never would have thought that my service on the Cultural Diversity and Race Relations Committee would instead make me subject to discrimination at a volunteer appreciation banquet by the municipal government for public representatives on the Cultural Diversity and Race Relations Committee and other City of Saskatoon committees and boards.